Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 $ make check_sim_output_x86
 ```

-This command invokes MATLAB to compare the simulator output against golden test vectors.
+This command invokes MATLAB to compare the simulator output with golden test vectors.
 The console should output `Max error LSB = 1`.

 To understand the performance of your initial implementation, you can perform AI Engine emulation using the SystemC simulator by entering the following sequence of commands: